kirillrogovoy/rogovoy.me/hire/content.md

 ## Summary
 Straight to the point, right?
 I'm a (web) software engineer, who spent the last 4 years architecting complex information systems at scale, developing lots of tools and features, mentoring old colleagues, interviewing new ones and learning tons about [how the internet works](/hire/how-the-internet-works.gif).

-Programming is my biggest passion (though not the only one) at the moment and I'm kinda on a mission of getting to the top in software engineering.
+Programming is my biggest passion (though not the only one) at the moment and I'm kind of on a mission of getting to the top in software engineering.

-I have decent front-end skills with the vanilla browser stack and React.
+I have solid front-end skills with the vanilla browser stack and React.
 I feel very confident writing Javascript, Golang, Bash or PHP on the back end, but will be happy to learn whatever fits my team the best.
 I'm also very DevOps-spirited and love automating internal processes as much as possible.
 And I'm a [heavy user of containers](/hire/docker-all-the-things.png).

 I'm a technology agnostic and always look for the best tool for the job.
-Have no emotional bonds to programming languages (though Golang rocks!).
+Have no emotional bonds to programming languages (except Golang, it rocks).

-Oh, and I care a lot about what I do.
+And I care a lot about what I do.

 ## Personal highlights
 - Always striving to see the big picture and act in the best interest of the business.